 Giving Away our Money

 We raise funds through membership dues and throwing events throughout the year.
-Members give away as much as $30,000 to a deserving Raleigh organization at our December meeting.
-The grant process usually begins in the late summer or early fall.
-We also award a small grant – usually $1,000 to $2,000 – in the early spring.
+In December 2017, our membership gave away its largest grant yet at $60,000.
+The Large Grant process usually begins in the late summer or early fall.
+We also award a small $5,000 grant in the early spring.

 ** The Beehive Collective ensures a fair and transparent review of all grant proposals.
 See the Grants Committee’s Conflict of Interest Policy.